 Discover budget-friendly cooking recipes on platforms like YouTube to explore cost-effective cooking solutions.
 Utilize your culinary skills to create delicious dishes at a low cost, utilizing available resources while adhering to your budget.

-Students enjoy occasional outings with friends, sharing expenses, and dining out at restaurants as great activities.
+Students enjoy occasional outings with friends, sharing expenses, and dining out at restaurants as beneficial activities.
 Displaying excess in public and spending money at high-end restaurants is a wasteful expense.

 7. Prioritizing Essentials Over Luxury

 When using your money, prioritize necessities over luxury items when making purchases.
-Owning items can evoke a sense of luxury, but it’s crucial to fulfill your basic needs before committing to non-essential expenses.
+While owning luxury items can be appealing, it is essential to prioritize fulfilling your basic needs before spending on non-essential expenses.

 When shopping for accessories like clothes and shoes, prioritize quality over quantity.
 Investing in high-quality items not only enhances your wardrobe with enduring pieces but also provides the longevity and durability that come with superior craftsmanship.